jackfoxy/urQL/docs/ref-ch03-create.md

 * SET DEFAULT

-All the values that make up the foreign key are set to their bunt values when the corresponding row in the parent foreign table is deleted.
+All the values that make up the foreign key in the referencing row(s) are set to their bunt (default) values when the corresponding row in the parent foreign table is deleted.

-The Obelisk agent raises an error if the parent table has no entry with bunt values.
+The Obelisk agent raises an error if the parent foreign table has no entry with bunt values.

 **`ON UPDATE { NO ACTION | CASCADE | SET DEFAULT }`**

-Specifies an action on the rows in the table if those rows have a referential relationship and the referenced row is deleted from the foreign table.
+This argument specifies the action to be taken on the rows in the table that have a referential relationship when the referenced row is updated in the foreign table.

 * NO ACTION (default)

-The Database Engine raises an error, and the update action on the row in the parent table is aborted.
+The Database Engine raises an error and the update action on the row in the parent table is aborted.

 * CASCADE